-Over the years Scotland has gained a reputation for it's well known fizzy soft drink Irn Bru to it's historical and traditional dish Haggis, Neeps and Tatties.
+Over the years Scotland has gained a reputation for its well-known fizzy soft drink Irn Bru to its historical and traditional dish Haggis, Neeps, and Tatties.
 Which is eaten on January 25th to celebrate Burns Night.
-Here are some of Scotland's tasty delights you might not of heard of and are worth giving a go!
+Here are some of Scotland's tasty delights you might not have heard of and are worth giving a go!

 Irn Bru Made in Girders ©Irn Bru

 Tasty Delights To Try in Scotland

 The Scottish meat pastry originates from the town of Forfar.
 Today you can enjoy it as a takeaway snack from the family bakery - McLaren & Sons.
 Who has been making this delicious beef, onion, and seasoned snack since 1893?
 Did you know that an application had been lodged in 2015 for protected food name status?
 You can now be guaranteed that the savory snack will be authentic in both the EU and the UK.

 Forfar Bridie at McLaren & Sons Bakery ©MDHarding

 The Arbroath Smokies are a type of smoked Haddock, originating in Arbroath.
 The process of smoking the fish dates back to the early 20th century when the first Auchmithie fishermen started to settle in Arbroath.
 The smell and taste are just mouth-watering!

 Porridge dates back to medieval times with the Roman armies being fed on oats!
 It has long since been a staple part of the Scottish diet.
 Did you know that every year a porridge competition takes place in the small village of Carrbridge, in the north of Scotland called The Golden Spurtle?